MichaelYLC/pdf-xlsx-tool/pdf_converter_tools/README_PDF_CONVERTER.md

 - Handles multi-line questions and options
 - Creates Excel files with the same structure as your reference file
 - Supports batch processing of multiple PDF files
-- Includes columns for Chinese, English, Hindi, Thai, and Vietnamese translations
+- Includes columns for Chinese, English, Indonesian, Thai, and Vietnamese translations
 - Auto-adjusts column widths for better readability

 ## Files